-This is the blog of Gawain de Leeuw, Catholic Priest in the Anglican and Episcopalian Tradition serving a historically low-as-a-snake-belly church in the city of White Plains: St. Bartholomew’s, a lively pastoral sized congregation continuing to provide a steady witness to its community.
+This is the blog of Fr.
+Gawain de Leeuw, catholic Priest in the Anglican Tradition in The Episcopal Church, who serves a historically low-as-a-snake-belly congregation in the city of White Plains.
 “Padremambo” was coined by a friend in the salsa dancing community.

 When choosing between Marx, Nietzsche, Freud or Jesus, Jesus wins.